Thank you for taking the time to visit. My name is Stacey and I am a very proud Army wife of a medically retired soldier.

 What did you want to be when you grew up?

 I wanted to work in advertising.
-I used to say I was going to move to New York City and work on Madison Avenue (where all of the agencies were at that time).
+I used to say I would move to New York City and work on Madison Avenue (where all of the agencies were at that time).

 If there were no limitations, what job would you do?